aperechnev/SidebarOverlay/README.md

 * container view controller
 * top view controller
-* left view controller
+* side view controller

 The container view controller is the root view controller that makes all magic for us.
 It's necessary to subclass `SOContainerViewController` and assign it to our container view controller.
-Then we can setup top and left view controllers:
+Then we can setup top and side view controllers:

 ```Swift
 import SidebarOverlay